-Dental Assisting, this is a seven month program that is offered at the Century City Center.
-This hands on program will get students ready for a career in dental assisting.
-At the completion of the program students will be eligible to take the state dental assisting registration exam.
-Applications available in June.
-Classes begin in the Fall and enrollment is limited.
+Dental Assisting.
+This is a 7 month program that is offered at the Century City Center.
+This hands-on program will get students ready for a career in dental assisting.
+At the completion of the program, students will be eligible to take the state dental assisting registration exam.
+Enrollment applications are available in July.
+Classes begin in the fall and enrollment is limited.
+Prerequisites: Valid CPR card, full shot records (MMR, TD, Varicella, Hepatitis B, and TB), dental x-rays and cleaning, physical examination, and essay.

-Basic Firefighter Certification is 752 clock hours in length and covers the Texas Commission on Fire Protection Personnel Standards and Education Curriculum.
+Basic Firefighter Certification.
+This is 752 clock hours in length and covers the Texas Commission on Fire Protection Personnel Standards and Education Curriculum.
 The course also includes civil service requirements.
 Upon successfully completing the program, students are eligible to take the state certification examination to become certified firefighters in Texas.
 This training is cosponsored with the Wichita Falls and Vernon Fire Departments.
 Students must apply for admissions into the Academy.